CLAM101/foodappapi/README.md

 # Food delivery app backend Node.js REST API

 ## Backend API for my food delivery web & mobile app project

 ## This API has the following functionality built in so far

 • CRUD operations for Subscribers, Restaurants & Orders.

 • Local MongoDB database with mongoose

 • Restaurant, menu filters & random order generator

 • Google, Facebook O Auth and standard Passport JS Auth and cookie functionality.

 • User cart functionality, Order creation & confirmation

 • Fully Dockized the project.

 • Built and deployed an NPM package to generate/ seed restaurants into my DB.

 • Initial Stripe backend integration

-## The API has the following functionality still to be built (this is a growing list)
+The API has the following functionality still to be built (this is a growing list)

 • User wallet and wallet funding functionality (Stripe)

 stripe to add:

 more detailed payment intent data

-if elses for different payment methods, refunds, cancelations etc
+if else’s for different payment methods, refunds, cancelations etc.

 order cancelation